 Consent Is Everything in Kink & BDSM

-The ability to recognize that consensual kinky activities are not “bad” or “wrong” is one of the most significant aspects of being kinky.
+The ability to recognise that consensual kinky activities are not “bad” or “wrong” is one of the most significant aspects of being kinky.

 What makes consent so important in kink & BDSM?